Hamcha/meiru/README.md

 To keep meiru from becoming the next mail server behemoth (and to keep me sane), meiru will have the following limitations:

  - IMAP, SMTP and **nothing else**.
 No POP3, no SMAP, no antispam, no firewall, no antivirus..
- - Configuration files for configuration only, no DB backend for user credentials or other config parameters
+ - Configuration files only, no DB backend for user credentials or things like that
  - No support for relays
- - Only one database backend ([BoltDB](https://github.com/boltdb/bolt))
  - Protocol extensions (ESMTP, IMAP capabilities) will be implemented only when there is a strong argument for them<sup>1</sup>
  - Single node only (for now)
  - Simplicity over performance

 <sup>
 1. Unless they take little to no extra work (ie. `SMTPUTF8`, `PIPELINING`)
 </sup>